 - Staff costs for lead applicants, co-applicants and collaborators.

-- Travel and subsistence for all team members at the normal rates applied at the host institution/s.
-All other costs should be the best value option.
+- Travel and subsistence.
+Subsistence costs should reflect the normal rates applied at the host institution/s.
+All other costs should be based on the best value option.
+Exchanges can include breaks between visits, which should not be considered when calculating the requested funding.

 - ‘Other costs’, which include conferences and seminar fees.